opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Iso Git works by attaching a file system to all the commands.
 Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

-For sparse git checkout of particular file, here is cli version:
+For sparse git checkout of particular file, here is CLI version:

 ```
 git clone --depth 1 --sparse --no-checkout --filter=blob:none https://github.com/inlang/inlang